- Mitochondria are very tiny organelles that are mostly found in almost all organisms that are eukaryotic in nature.

 - They are sausage shaped.

 - They can move around.
-Besides, sometimes their shape changes and they also divide with time.
+Sometimes their shape changes and they also divide with time.

 - The outer membrane is set in a way that it is very smooth and its main function is to limit organelles.

-- Furthermore, it is very permeable to small solutes that include the ions and the molecules.
+- It is very permeable to small solutes that includes the ions and the molecules.
 It acts in blocking the passage of some materials such as the macromolecules and the protein.